Aileen Wuornos: Psychopathological profile

 According to some specialists, Wuornos' crimes have been related to her psychopathic personality and her traumatic past.
 Assessed using the Psychopathy Checklist, Wuornos scored 32/40 with the cutoff score of 30 for determining psychopathy.
-Wuornos was also known to meet the relevant criteria for determining borderline personality disorder and antisocial personality disorder.

 According to Brice Arrigo, Wuornos' childhood sexual abuse and career in sex work irrevocably damaged her, and it could be seen that traumatic experiences throughout most of her young life could play a part in Wuornos' psychological state, including her biological mother's departure as well as her grandmother ignoring the abuse she endured from her grandfather, thus leading to the lack of development of a "mother–daughter" bond for Wuornos as a young girl.
 The damage was then made worse because both Wuornos and her brother believed that their grandparents were their biological parents, but at the age of 11 they learned that this was not the case.

 Wuornos was also known to have early behavioral problems such as having an explosive temper which limited her ability to make friends, as well as making it increasingly difficult for her to maintain relationships.
 Her traumatic upbringing, including her physical and sexual abuse, have been partially linked to the development of her borderline personality disorder.
 Such severe trauma can also disrupt the structuralization of the mind at various developmental points and result in "primitive, dissociative, and splitting defenses to ward off the intensity of emotional and sexual stimulation that cannot be integrated as a child."

 FBI profiler Robert Ressler briefly mentions Wuornos in his autobiographical history of his 20 years with the FBI.
 Writing in 1992, he said he often does not discuss female serial killers because they tend to kill in sprees instead of in a sequential fashion.
 He noted Wuornos as the sole exception.
-Ressler, who allegedly coined the term "serial killer" to describe murderers seeking personal gratification, does not apply it to women killing in postpartum psychosis or to any murderer acting solely for financial gain, such as women who have killed a series of boarders or spouses.